adobe/experience-platform-dsw-reference/recipes/scala/README.md

 Upload the parquet file from here:
 `https://github.com/adobe/experience-platform-dsw-reference/blob/master/datasets/retail/DSWRetailSales.parquet`

 Create a dataset with "DSWRetailSales" schema and the parquet file as the source.
-Get this datasetID and plugin it in pipelineservice.json.
+Get this datasetID and plug it in pipelineservice.json.
 Please look at the `Video to create dataset and upload parquet file` to platform UI.

 ### Video to create dataset and upload parquet file